Akshat200201/Feature-Rich-Onebox-for-Emails/README.md

 A full-stack, intelligent **Onebox Email Aggregator**, inspired by tools like **Reachinbox**.
 This system allows users to connect multiple IMAP email accounts, sync emails in real-time, search them with Elasticsearch, auto-categorize with AI, receive Slack/webhook alerts, and even generate smart reply suggestions.

-> 🚀 Built with Node.js, TypeScript, Docker, Elasticsearch, OpenAI, and IMAP.
+> 🚀 Built with Node.js, JavaScript, Docker, Elasticsearch, OpenAI, and IMAP.

 ---